 I don’t see many surprises here.
 Damaging abilities?
 Check.
 CC that adds to your survivability?
 Check.
 CC that keeps the target from getting away?
 Check.
 Everything I would expect to see for the standard dual wield or assassin archetypes.
 If you’re looking to deal damage quickly, effectively, and not do a whole lot else, this is probably the skill line for you.
 It’s certainly worth noting that the wording of the ability appears to imply that the amount of bonus damage dealt by maces will scale with the amount of armor rating the target has, whether this passive will function in this way remains to be seen.
 Likely the functionality of this passive will mirror that in the two-handed line.

-I would be interested to hear from the Tamriel Foundry community what weapon line you will be choosing for your melee-themed characters?
-What do you think sounds stronger for DPS, dual-wield, or two-handed?
+I’d love to hear from the Tamriel Foundry community on this – what weapon lines will you be choosing for your melee-themed characters?
+What do you think sounds stronger for DPS, dual-wielding or two-handed?
 Do you think the One-handed and Shield tree will be required for tanking, or do you think some tank builds may be able to use an alternative weapon?
 Are there any obvious weaknesses you perceive in any of these weapon lines?
 Let us know in the comment section below!